strongjaw15/react-portfolio/README.md

 This is my portfolio page, written with React!
 I wanted to make an update portfolio page to showcase some of the projects I have made during school and to display a short bio as well as my resume.
 I also wanted to provide a way for users to contact me by way of a contact form.
 The website itself is a showcase of something I built using React, which I learned a lot about while working on this project.

+### Post Script

+When I initially thought that I had built this site to completiong I was using react-router.
+But I was required to deploy this project to GitHub pages, and there are severe compatability issues between GH Pages and react-router that I was not able to overcome.
+So I tried to make my own 'routing' using window.location.href but ran into what I suspect are the same core reasons that react-router doesn't work.
+So I got rid of routing totally and set up a fakeLocation stateful variable that is set by onClick events in my nav bar.
+Throughout the code there may still be remnants of my two different routing attempts.

 ## Visuals

 ![](./public/portfolio.gif)